dlops-io/intro_to_containers/README.md

 To run development web server run `http-server` from the docker shell

-Test the API service by going to `http://localhost:8080/`
+Test the web app by going to `http://localhost:8080/`

 ---
 #### **Code walk through**